chrisrude/oobabot/README.md

                         variable. (default: )
   --wakewords [WAKEWORDS ...]
                         One or more words that the bot will listen for.
-The bot will listen in all discord channels can access for one of these words to be mentioned, then reply to any messages it sees with a matching word.
+The bot will listen in all discord channels it can access for one of these words to be mentioned, then reply to any messages it sees with a matching word.
                         The bot will always reply to @-mentions and direct messages, even if no wakewords are supplied. (default: ['oobabot'])